thomasabishop/eolas/zk/Firewalls.md

 Uncomplicated Firewall (UWF) which attaches to IPTables and simplifies the process.

-Another usefule software is Fail2ban which can automatically configure your firewall to block brute force login attempts and DDOS attacks.
+Another useful software is Fail2ban which can automatically configure your firewall to block brute force login attempts and DDOS attacks.

 ## Difference from reverse proxies